 Vegan Pasta Primavera

-This veggie-packed main dish (of course, you can serve it as a side, too) is a great example of how I like to make pasta more satisfying and filling without incorporating any meat or dairy into the meal.
+This veggie-packed main dish is a great example of how I like to make pasta more satisfying and filling without needing any meat or dairy.

 The trick is to load up your pasta bowl with plenty of fiber-rich veggies, which fill up the belly and help stabilize blood sugars so you can avoid energy crashes later on.
-Vegetables also add a ton of color and flavor, which is key for experiencing that crave-worthy satisfaction factor we're all looking for in our plant-based meals!
+Vegetables also add a ton of color and flavor, which is key for experiencing that crave-worthy satisfaction factor.

-Here's what you'll need to make quick and easy vegan pasta primavera at home:
+Here's what you'll need to make this recipe at home:

 Fresh Produce: